- Home

 - Focusing on making meals you can get excited about.
 What are your favourite foods?
 What do you always order if you see it on a restaurant menu?
 Try starting there.

 - Not feeling that you have to stick to traditional meals.
 Your kitchen, your rules.
-Go rogue and have breakfast foods for dinner if you want to.
+Go rogue and have breakfast foods for dinner if you’d like to.
 Or have a cream tea every night for a week.
-Buy a posh blender and try a juice fast (to lose all that cream-tea weight).
 Cook 30 different types of soup…

-- Follow cook-along videos on YouTube for a more companiable feeling.
+- Follow cook-along videos on YouTube for a more companionable feeling.

 - Make bigger batches of your favourite foods and swap some with your friends.